unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 published: true
 ---

-The [main Part 9 article]({{ page.series_previous_url | relative_url }}) separates an agent-facing speech API from the engine that generates audio and owns its references.
-This lab lets you test that boundary without installing a model, borrowing somebody's voice, or pointing a client at a network provider.
+In the [main Part 9 article]({{ page.series_previous_url | relative_url }}), I separated the speech API an agent sees from the engine that generates audio and owns its references.
+This lab gives you a safe way to exercise that boundary without installing a model, borrowing somebody's voice, or pointing a client at a network provider.

-I wanted the exercise to prove the operational contract rather than create a toy voice-cloning demo.
-It generates a short tone WAV and an invented transcript, starts a fake OpenAI-compatible speech engine and a small teaching bridge on ephemeral loopback ports, and then checks the successful paths and the failures I care about.
-When it finishes, both servers stop and the temporary material is removed.
+I built the exercise to prove the operational contract, not to create a toy voice-cloning demo.
+It generates a short tone WAV and an invented transcript, starts a fake OpenAI-compatible speech engine and a small teaching bridge on ephemeral loopback ports, and walks through both successful requests and the failures I care about.
+When it finishes, both servers stop and the temporary material disappears with them.

 The preferred path uses an opaque registered-reference ID.
 One synthetic path pair remains so the older compatibility contract is visible and testable.
 The tone is not speech and does not represent a person.
 Nothing in the package measures voice similarity, speaker identity, model quality, GPU behavior, or production latency.